 - metabolic disorders, like thyroid disease

-Tests like these can help your doctor find the cause of the enlargement:
+Tests like the following can help your doctor find the cause of the enlargement:

-- Echocardiogram (ECG or EKG) uses sound waves to look for problems with your heart’s chambers.
+- Echocardiogram (echo) uses sound waves to look for problems with your heart’s chambers.

-- Electrocardiogram monitors the electrical activity in your heart.
+- Electrocardiogram (EKG or ECG) monitors the electrical activity in your heart.
 It can diagnose an irregular heart rhythm and ischemia.

 - Blood tests check for substances in your blood produced by conditions that cause an enlarged heart, like thyroid disease.